FALL 2014 Skill Advancement schedule <Click Here to Register>

 This class is designed to teach the Floor coverer sheet goods, welded seam and flash cove installation procedures.
 Sheet vinyl installation experience is required for enrollment into this class.

-Pretest required prior to Certification testing - Wed, Oct 1 OR Oct 22 (5pm - 8pm)
+Pretest required prior to Certification testing

 The Carpet Certification Testing includes a written assessment that covers the knowledge of Substrates, Adhesives, Fillers, Moisture, and Layout/Planning.
 Fitting, Bonding, Seaming and Product.
 Successful completion of the written assessment will be followed by a hands-on evaluation of the Installer’s proficiency in the following areas: Adhesive Application, Seaming, Fitting, Tack strip, Cushion Installation, Stretching, Borders, Upholstered Steps and professionalism.
 Certification is valid for 4 years.

-*INSTALL RESILIENT CERTIFICATION - Not scheduled
+*INSTALL RESILIENT CERTIFICATION - Contact Training Center for availability

 The Resilient Certification Testing includes a written assessment that covers knowledge of substrate, adhesives, moisture, layout, fitting, bonding, seams and product.
 Successful completion of the written assessment is followed by a hands-on portion that will demonstrate the installer’s proficiency in the following areas: Layout, Adhesive Application, Fitting, Cove Base Installation, Seaming, Welding, Templating, Scribing and Professionalism.
 Certification is valid for 4 years.